imnazake/Unify/README.md

 # Unify

-A demo project showcasing the seamless integration of my plugins within Unreal Engine projects.
-It features various systems such as the Gameplay Ability System and Common UI, providing a solid foundation for developers to build upon.
+This demo project demonstrates the integration of my plugins with Unreal Engine, featuring systems like the Gameplay Ability System and Common UI, providing a strong foundation for developers.

 ## Getting Started